MatthewPeterKelly/OptimTraj/demo/readme.md

-# README.txt -- TrajOpt/demo
+# README.txt -- OptimTraj/demo

-This directory contains a collection of example problems for trajectory optimization, all solved using TrajOpt.
+This directory contains a collection of example problems for trajectory optimization, all solved using OptimTraj.
 Each example contains a MAIN.m file, which is the entry-point file for the example.

 If the dynamics or constraints are complicated, then a script Derive_*.m is provided to use the symbolic toolbox to derive these equations.
 Any files with the autoGen_fileName.m are created by the Matlab symbolic toolbox, and should not be edited.
 In each case, they will be called by a regular function named fileName.m.